How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 In our previous article, we chatted a bit on different kinds of service fees, discussed reasons why agents reported not charging fees, provided a few resources for processing service fees, and highlighted how three travel agents decided on their fee structure.

 For this article, we’re going chat on the complexities of service fees when your agency is located in states with seller of travel laws—or selling to clients in states with seller of travel laws.

 We know that there is nothing fun about seller of travel laws and making sure you're on the right side of the law.
 Absolutely nothing.
 That's why we decided to spice things up and create a free service fee agreement template that travel agents can customize and use with their clients!
 Special thanks to WhirlAway Travel’s COO, Jamie Jones for sharing her own forms to help guide our template.

 Service Fees for Hosted Agents in Seller of Travel States

 We discuss seller of travel requirements, state by state, at length in this article.
 Here we’re going to dig into the intersections between seller of travel laws and service fees.
-But don’t take it from me about legalities.
-So I reached out to Mark Pestronk, a long-time travel lawyer and a real expert in the industry.
+I reached out to Mark Pestronk via email.
+He's a long-time travel lawyer and a real expert in the industry.
 He edits a column in Travel Weekly, that I highly recommend (and which you’ll find linked in many of our articles).
 If you’re looking for a travel lawyer, Mark is definitely on the shortlist of those who we’d recommend.

 Below, Mark discusses the legalities of implementing a service fee structure for agents that operate their business in or sell to clients who reside states that have seller of travel requirements.